-Please note that the IDCW distribution and its frequency is subject to availability of distributable surplus and at the discretion of the trustees
+Please note that the income distribution and its frequency is subject to availability of distributable surplus and at the discretion of the trustees .The Fund reserves a right to modify the periodicity and manner of payout of such income distribution as they deem fit without giving any further notice to unitholders.

 The Fund does not assure any targeted annual return / income nor any capitalisation ratio.
-Accumulation of earnings and the consequent determination of NAV, may be suspended temporarily or indefinitely under any of the circumstances as stated in the clause "Suspension of Ongoing Sale, Repurchase or Switch out of Units".
+Accumulation of earnings and / or capitalisation of units and the consequent determination of NAV, may be suspended temporarily or indefinitely under any of the circumstances as stated in the clause "Suspension of Ongoing Sale, Repurchase or Switch out of Units".